ghostaseem/cloud-mini-project/README.md

     (venv) $ python app.py
      * Running on http://0.0.0.0:8080/
-     * Restarting with reloader

-Then from a different terminal window you can send requests.

 Things that need to be changed
 -------------------------------
+Get a new API from mentioned website.
-External API need from mention website need to replaced in config.py file inside instance
+Then replaced in config.py file inside the instance.

     .
     ├── app.py